liveanddeadcat/Yuchen-s-little-spectral-flow-/README.md

 I'm a PhD student in Immunology and HIV infection.
 I jump between long wet lab hours and long computer hours...

 ## Little Spec
-It all started one day when I was learning spectral flow cytometry, and we have to book analysis PCs to play around with spectral unmixing.
-It's so hard to get in a time slot in our institute.
-We have to go up and downstairs several times if we notice something is wrong in unmixing.
-The software dongles also only work with Windows OS.
-Then I thought to myself: it sounds like simple math, why would I have to use certain software?
-Then these scripts became the end result :P.

 This repo is a workflow made by a wet-lab scientist for wet-lab scientists.
 From reference control to unmixing and high-parameter analysis of flow data.
 I didn't really invent new method here, more like collected the tools into a toolkit from the beginning to the end of flow analysis.
 The handmade math content in this repo is no more than basic linear algebra and linear modeling techniques.

 Don't worry if that's causing mathphobia.
 As long as you get all elements ready and in the right formats, you can do these calculations following the instructions in the scripts!